dorotheekar/face-identity-detection/README.md

 4. **Scalability**: Designed to handle large datasets efficiently for robust identity clustering.

 ### Dependencies
-> This is a list of all dependencies used for the model training.
 - `numpy`
 - `matplotlib`
 - `mtcnn`